-The Hockey 1 broadcast compound for the Olympic Broadcast Service (OBS) at the Winter Games, requires approximately $6000m^2$ of clear open space immediately adjacent to the venue, Hockey 2 venue requires approximately $5000m^2$.
+The FS/SS broadcast compound will be one of the largest compounds required from the Olympic Broadcast Service (OBS) at the Winter Games, outside Hockey 1 and the Opening and Closing Ceremonies venue.
+This compound requires approximately $6000m^2$ of clear open space immediately adjacent to the venue.
 The compound provides Rights Holder Broadcast (RHB) spaces and OBS technical operations, offices, and connections to the International Broadcast Centre (IBC) and in venue operations.

 The compound will also require its own dedicated generator compound, dedicated to OBS operations in the compound and at the venue.
-This space is roughly an additional 500m2 of required space, directly adjacent to the BRD compound.
+This space is roughly an additional 500m of required space, directly adjacent to the BRD compound.